[ English | Español | Pyccκuú ]

 flat assembler version 1.67.23 (533081 kilobytes memory)

 We've got a file named kernel32.lib!
-By the way, FASM is really an assembler, but its preprocessor is so powerful we can use it to run ImpLib scripting engine :-)
+By the way, FASM is an assembler, but its preprocessor is so powerful that we can use it to run the ImpLib scripting engine.

-There are more arguments to implib.
-Just open the implib.inc in a plain text editor and read the header for additional info.
+There are more arguments to the implib macro.
+Just open implib.inc or implib64.inc in a plain text editor and read the header for additional information.

 DLL2DEF

 Since big DLLs might contain tons of useful functions, listing them manually in a text file would be very time-consuming.
-This tool, available in the \bin subdirectory, is useful for speeding up the process.
+This tool, available in the \bin subdirectory, is useful to speed up the process.
 Running dll2def without arguments produces the following output:

 USAGE: dll2def [options] file [output]